Jadu Heart

+History

 The group formed as a result of a project assigned to Jeffery and Headford while studying at The British and Irish Modern Music Institute.
 The project, which tasked the class to depict a 'cycle' audibly, led Jadu Heart to create their first EP, Wanderflower.
 According to Jeffery, “Every song in our first EP corresponds to a different chapter in [Dina and Faro's] story.”